THE ROBERT MACHEMER MD and INTERNATIONAL RETINAL RESEARCH FOUNDATION FELLOWSHIP APPLICATION

 2. Letter (no more than 2 pages) from proposed mentor who must be a faculty member of the 501(c)(3) organization, briefly describing:

-(2) statement that >15% time will be protected for research,
+(2) statement that more than 15% time of the awardee will be protected for research,

 Important Deadlines and Dates: